galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial/tutorial.md

 - a YAML file `tools.yaml` with the description of needed tools to run the tutorial
 - a YAML file `data-library.yaml`  with the links to the input data needed for the tutorial

-The most important file is for sure the `tutorial.md` where the content of the tutorial is.
-The other files are there to support the tutorial and make it robust and usable in most environment.
+The most important file is the `tutorial.md` where the content of the tutorial is.
+The other files are there to support the tutorial and make it robust and usable across many environments.

-To ease this process, we created a template for new tutorials, complete with all aforementioned requirements.
+To help you get started, we have created a template for new tutorials, complete with all of the above requirements.

 > ### {% icon hands_on %} Hands-on: Copy the required files
 >
-> 1. Copy the `tutorial1` directory (you can find it in `templates/tutorials/`) in `topics/sequence-analysis/tutorials`
+> 1. Copy the `templates/tutorial/tutorial1` directory to `topics/sequence-analysis/tutorials`
-> 2. Rename the copied directory to `similarity-search` {: .hands_on}
+> 2. Rename the copied `tutorial1` directory to `similarity-search`
+{: .hands_on}

 # Add metadata

-To link a tutorial to a topic and also define some technical and pedogical support, you need to add some metadata related to the tutorial in the `metadata.yaml` file of the topic.
-Once it is filled you can run the Galaxy Training material website locally to check that the new tutorial is accessible.
+To make the topic aware of this new tutorial, you need to add some metadata about the tutorial in the topic's `metadata.yaml` file.
+This metadata will include some technological and pedagogical support for the training.
+Once this is filled out, you can run the Galaxy Training material website locally to check that the new tutorial is accessible.

 > ### {% icon hands_on %} Hands-on: Add metadata
 >
 > 1. Check out and run our [metadata tutorial]({{ site.baseurl }}/topics/contributing/tutorials/create-new-tutorial-metadata/tutorial.html)
 > 2. (Optional) Build the website locally by following the [Jekyll tutorial]({{ site.baseurl }}/topics/contributing/tutorials/running-jekyll/tutorial.html) and check that the tutorial is referenced in the topic page
 {: .hands_on}

-# Find a good toy dataset and upload it on Zenodo
+# A toy dataset

-The tutorials are developed following the "learning by doing" approach.
-They combine both some theoretical and some practical sections.
+Our tutorials try to follow the "learn by doing" approach; they combine both theoretical and practical sections.
 The practical sections (or hands-on) are supposed to be done on Galaxy.

-The first question to come is what data to use for walking the tutorial through the hands-on sections.
+The first task is to select some data to use the hands-on sections.
 The selected data must be informative enough to illustrate the meaning of using a tool or a given technique, but not too big to require long waiting times for its processing during a workshop.
 Typically, the selected data should be the informative subset of a full real-life dataset.

-For example for our tutorial, we generated a small dataset by
+For example, we could generate a small dataset by

-- Taking one 16S sequences (used for test of a Galaxy tool)
+- Taking one 16S sequences (used in the test case of a Galaxy tool)
 - Generating a reference database
     - Blasting it on the NR database on [NCBI Blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome)
     - Extracting one similar sequence found with Blast
     - Searching and extracting 2 other sequences of the same species using the [NCBI Nucleotide database](https://www.ncbi.nlm.nih.gov/nuccore)

-We then developed the tutorial and tested it on this toy dataset.
-Once we were ready to share it, we uploaded the datasets on [Zenodo](https://zenodo.org/) to store them on long-term and obtain a dedicated DOI (in the [Galaxy training network community](https://zenodo.org/communities/galaxy-training/?page=1&size=20)).
+We would then develope the tutorial and test it on this toy dataset.
+Once we were ready to share it, we would upload the datasets on [Zenodo](https://zenodo.org/) to store them on long-term and obtain a dedicated DOI in the [Galaxy training network community](https://zenodo.org/communities/galaxy-training/?page=1&size=20).

-> ### {% icon hands_on %} Hands-on: Add the dataset on Zenodo
+> ### {% icon hands_on %} Hands-on: Upload the dataset to Zenodo
 >
 > 1. Go to [Zenodo](https://zenodo.org/)
 > 2. Log in using your GitHub credentials
 >
 >    You may need to authorize Zenodo to access your GitHub account (only to read your information)
 >
 > 3. Click on **Upload** (top panel)